 Melbourne is a city where you can eat really well, for really cheap providing you know the right places.
-If your willing to put your carnivorous needs aside for a meal, I highly recommend Lentil As Anything it’s a great vegetarian restaurant that is just around the corner from Base and located in St Kilda.
+If your willing to put your carnivorous needs aside for a meal, I highly recommend Lentil As Anything it’s a great vegetarian restaurant that is just around the corner from Base.
 It has a unique ‘pay what you feel it’s worth’ philosophy, serving up a variety of delicious curries and many vegetarian delights.

-If you keen on the veg, then I beg you to take trip to the bohemian north side of Melbourne and check out Moroccan Soup Bar.
+If you're keen on the veg, then I beg you to take trip to the bohemian north side of Melbourne and check out Moroccan Soup Bar.
 It is genuinely some of the nicest vegetarian food you’ll ever eat.
 The soup is great, but if your really hungry I recommend the banquet, it’s about $17 per person and you get a plethora of incredible Moroccan style dishes.

 Near the Borek stall, is the home of Melbourne’s best bratwurst sausage.
 You might have to queue for a couple of minutes but its well worth your wait, I recommend the spicy sausage with cheese, onion, tommy k, and hot mustard.